1 – Why start with solids?

-Dessert is not the main part of an adult meal, because dessert is something small, or a treat.
+Dessert is not the main part of an adult meal because dessert is something small or a treat.
 Breastmilk (or formula milk) is not like a treat for a baby, but it has to be the main food until she or he is one year old.
-That’s why it is also called complementary feeding because its function is to complement milk (artificial or breastmilk), it neither eliminates milk nor does it replace it as a meal.
+That’s why it is also called complementary feeding because its function is to complement milk (artificial or breastmilk); it neither eliminates milk nor replaces it as a meal.

 4 -What types of food to start with

 The million-dollar question!
 But there is no answer; there is no single best food to start with.
 Depending on many factors, such as the season of the year, your family’s traditional food, and what you usually eat at home, you will have to make a choice as to which food to start with.

 The only thing to keep in mind is that these foods must be healthy and safe.
 You should avoid offering your baby food that has a hard texture or very small food that can cause choking.

 It doesn’t matter whether you start with fruit, cereals, vegetables, or meat.
 However, once you start offering solids, you can also start offering water.

 5 – What texture

 In the last 30 to 40 years, the trend has been to offer baby food in a pureed and liquidized consistency.
 If you think about it, you will realize that this does not make sense.
 Baby food is a relatively new concept, and babies should move from the breast to family food in a suitable texture, not mashed food, but in chunks.